Difference Between Oracle vs OpenJDK

 OpenJDK is an open-source and free implementation of the Java SE Platform Edition which is the result of the developments made by Sun Corporation (now Oracle Corporation) which was started in the year 2006.
 It was licensed under the GNU GPL license.
 It was initially released in the year 2007.
 It was developed by Oracle Corporation, Red Hat, IBM, Apple Inc., OpenJDK & Java Community, etc.

-Head To Head Comparison Between Oracle vs OpenJDK (Infographics)
+Head to Head Comparison Between Oracle and OpenJDK (Infographics)

-Below is the top 8 difference between Oracle vs OpenJDK
+Below is the top 8 difference between Oracle and OpenJDK:

-Both Oracle vs OpenJDK are popular choices in the market; let us discuss some of the major Differences Between Oracle vs OpenJDK:
+Both Oracle vs OpenJDK are popular choices in the market; let us discuss some of the major Differences Between Oracle and OpenJDK:

 - Oracle JDK releases will happen for every three years whereas OpenJDK release happens for every three months.